-Exclusion Please explain Non-production sites, the production sites where the number of employees does not consistently exceed 50, and the production sites under preparation to be certified according to ISO-14001.
-Non-production sites (e.g. offices, stores/shops, warehouses) and the production sites where the number of employees does not consistently exceed 50, most of the water used is for hand washing, toilets, etc., which is very small compared to the amount of water used in large production sites.
+Exclusion Please explain employees does not consistently exceed 50, and the production Non-production sites (e.g. offices, stores/shops, warehouses) and the production sites where the number of employees does not consistently exceed 50, most of the water used is for hand washing, toilets, etc., which is very small compared to the amount of water used in large production sites.
 Therefore, the impact of the excluded sites is estimated to be very small compared to the total water used.